adityajaiswal094/EchoWall_Frontend/README.md

 ## About this application

-This application mimics the feature of a social media application where you can post text posts and comment on posts as well.
+This application mimics the feature of a social media application where you can post text based posts and comment on posts as well.

 Hosted on: <https://echowall.netlify.app/user>